Louis226/Data-analyst---Openclassrooms/README.md

 # Data-analyst---Openclassrooms
-This repository contains some projets the projects I did, when I was trained as a data analyst at Openclassrooms.
+This repository contains some projetcs I did, when I was trained as a data analyst at Openclassrooms.

 Project :